jasperproject/jasperproject.github.io/documentation/installation/index.md

 sudo raspi-config
 {% endhighlight %}

-Run the following commands to update Pi and some install some useful tools.
+Run the following commands to update Pi and install some useful tools.

 {% highlight bash %}
 sudo apt-get update